 - After the IMM informational filing, the ISO will discuss the reliability review with the NEPOOL Reliability Committee in August.
 Shortly after, the reliability determination notifications will be released.

-- Prior to the auction, the ISO will review in descending price order all Permanent and Retirement De-List Bids at or above the FCA Starting Price and Permanent and Retirement De-List Bids for which the Participant has opted for the ISO to perform a transmission security reliability review.
-Participants will be notified whether their resource is needed for transmission security reliability following the ISO’s consultation with the Reliability Committee in August.
+- Before the auction, the ISO will review in descending price order all permanent and retirement Delist Bids at or above the FCA starting price and permanent and retirement delist bids for which the participant has opted for the ISO to review transmission-security reliability.
+Participants will be notified whether their resource is needed for transmission-security reliability following the ISO’s consultation with the Reliability Committee in

 - The lead market participant can decline to provide the associated capacity for reliability no later than the fifth business day in September after the Reliability Committee meeting.